Emckayy/habitLogger/README.md

 # habitLogger
-Android app to track and log tasks/ habits
+Android app to track and log tasks/ habits.